 Horse Riding in Mongolia – The Land of the Blue Sky

-For a decade now, I have been fortunate to take guests on horse riding adventures in Mongolia, into some of the wildest landscapes and through beautiful grasslands that have been the home of nomadic herders for millennia.
+For a decade now, I have been fortunate to take guests on horse riding adventures in Mongolia.
+Into some of the wildest landscapes and through beautiful grasslands that have been the home of nomadic herders for millennia.

 I’ve had a passion for horses since childhood.
-Yet horse riding had been an unattainable tenet for me until I came to Mongolia.
+Yet horse riding was an unattainable tenet for me until I came to Mongolia.
 Pretty soon upon arrival, I got on horseback, using the opportunities of working with rural livestock herders in the vast countryside.
 I remember the sometimes worried looks on the horsemen’s faces whose horse I had mounted.
 Looking back today I think I was pretty lucky that this initiation to horse riding went well.

 Mongolian Horses – Amazing Companions in the Backcountry